Barriers to Safe Access

 Our Role

-Based on this crash analysis, our role could include the following:
+Based on our Safety Action Plan, our role could include the following:

-- Work with State, County, and local road owners to plan and implement projects that improve safety at high-crash locations.
+- Work with State, County, and local road owners to plan and implement projects based on the Safety Action Plan’s findings and recommendations.

-- Continue our safety assessments in partnership with road owners.
-Focus these assessments on the highest-crash corridors, segments, and intersections.
-Continue to incorporate walking and bicycling safety issues and improvements.
+- Continue our safety assessments in partnership with road owners, focusing on crash hotspots or systemic locations, and incorporating walking and bicycling safety.

-- Continue our high-end speeding evaluations and work with County Public Works to evaluate speed limits and identify locations where lower speed limits should be considered.
+- Continue our high-end speeding evaluations and work with County Public Works and municipalities to evaluate speed limits and identify locations where lower speed limits should be considered.